 Data science methods bring the power to help cyber security, but also risk causing privacy and confidentiality leaks or dangerous automated decisions.
 Information origin, derivation or history is tracked with data provenance techniques (Cheney) which can be applied to system configuration, software supply chains, and auditing for intelligence or forensic analysis.
 UoE is a partner in the transformational DARPA Transparent Computing project which seeks to fight advanced persistent threats by pervasive collection and analysis of provenance.
 In wireless security, crowd-sourced data can detect intrusions or unusual behaviour in wireless networks (Marina).
 Other data science uses include malware and network anomaly detection (Aspinall) and applications of probabilistic programming (Gordon).
 Work by our postdoctoral researchers includes differential privacy, secure multi-party computation and adversarial machine learning.

-- security-privacy@inf: general announcements, seminars and other events.
+- security-privacy@inf: general announcements, seminars and other events (Informatics related, open)

-- security-club@inf: a club with informal meetings focusing on security and privacy concepts and techniques, run by Myrto Arapinis.
+- security-club@inf: a club with informal meetings, run by Myrto Arapinis (Informatics only)